deepdad/SharedWorldModels/README.md

 Dream to Control: Learning Behaviors by Latent Imagination
 Mastering Atari with Discrete World Models

+We are developing an RLBench targeting version of DreamerV1.
+This was based on the assumption that DreamerV2 would not be suitable for continuous action spaces but when that turned out to be a mistake, the decision was rebased to being more useful for comparisons.

+To start, run the Danijar Dreamer v1.
+It is based on tensorflow and MUJOCO.
+It has 2KLOC

 ## Installation
+Note: RLBench has a strict openGL>3 driver dependency.
+Note: MUJOCO requires a computer-tied and .edu email-tied license.

 ### Install packages
 pip cache purge
-pip config set global.cache-dir false torch torchvision gym atari_py opencv-python
+pip config set global.cache-dir false torch torchvision
+PyBullet
+gym
+atari_py
+opencv-python